DakshSammi/DakshSammi/README.md

 ### About me

-- 👋 Hi, I am Daksh Sammi, a final year undergraduate student at IIIT-Delhi.

-- 🎁 Surrender and Serve!

-- 🔥 I really love the thrill of making it possible!

 - 🏢 I am a Computer Science and Biosciences Student at [IIIT Delhi](https://iiitd.ac.in/), an undergraduate researcher at [Knowledgeable Computing and Reasoning Lab](https://kracr.iiitd.edu.in/team).
 Currently looking for my next role as a full-time software engineer/ quant developer/ data engineer/ data scientist/ full stack engineer starting from May, 2025 after I graduate.
 Please hit my socials for any opportunities.

 | `T` | `h` | `i` | `n` | `g` | `s` |  |  `I` |  | `💚` |  `:` |